vhx/api-documentation/source/includes/_resource.analytics.md

     </tr>
     <tr class="text-2 border-bottom border--light-gray">
       <td><strong>units</strong></td>
-      <td>Units are the amount of TVOD (transactional video on demand) products you have sold or have been redeemed (gifts, coupons).
-Units represents products that have been bought or rented.</td>
+      <td>Units are the amount of TVOD (transactional video on demand) products you have sold or have been redeemed (gifts, coupons) per unit of time.
+Units represent products that have been bought or rented.</td>
     </tr>
     <tr class="text-2 border-bottom border--light-gray">
       <td><strong>subscribers</strong></td>
-      <td>Subscribers are the number of customers you have for your SVOD (subscription on demand) product at any given time.</td>
+      <td>Subscribers are the number of customers that are subscribed to your SVOD (subscription on demand) product per given time.</td>
     </tr>
     <tr class="text-2 border-bottom border--light-gray">
       <td><strong>churn</strong></td>
-      <td>Churn reports gives you data around how many customers have unsubscribed in a given time period and their reasons (if provided) for doing so.</td>
+      <td>Churn gives you data around how many customers have unsubscribed in a given time period and their reasons (if provided) for doing so.</td>
     </tr>
     <tr class="text-2 border-bottom border--light-gray">
       <td><strong>video</strong></td>